What Are Genetically Improved Seedlings?

 Mississippi landowners have several sources for seedlings.
 MTN 4E Forest Seedling Availability from In-State and Regional Nurseries lists several nurseries in Mississippi and neighboring states.
 You can request a copy of this list by emailing email@example.com.

 Once you have ordered seedlings for the upcoming planting season, the work begins.
-It is extremely important to understand what types of site preparation are necessary to ensure that your seedlings can survive and express their full genetic potential.
-If you are planting fields, subsoil the site to break up any existing soil pan and provide a better planting area.
-If the planting is following a timber harvest, you can use different chemical and mechanical techniques to provide a suitable environment for regeneration.
+It is extremely important to understand what types of site preparation are necessary to ensure seedlings survive and express their full genetic potential.
+If you are planting retired agricultural fields, subsoil the site to break up any existing traffic pan and provide a better planting area.
+If planting follows a timber harvest, you can use chemical and mechanical techniques to provide a suitable environment for regeneration.

-You must use proper planting techniques to be sure seedlings survive and grow.
-When using pine or hardwood bare-root seedlings, make sure the planting hole is deep enough to insert the taproot of the seedling in a completely straight position and the soil level covers the root collar by several inches.
-Next, close the hole around the seedling so it is wedged tightly to the soil, making sure no air pockets are left that may dry out and kill the seedling.
-You would also do this with containerized seedlings, but you need the right tool for these seedlings.
+Use proper planting techniques to ensure seedlings survive and grow.
+When using bare-root seedlings, make sure the planting hole is deep enough to insert the seedling roots in a straight position and that soil covers the root collar.
+Next, close the hole so the seedling is wedged tightly in the soil, making sure no air pockets are left that may dry out and kill roots.
+Containerized seedlings are planted using the same method, but specialized planting tools may be needed.
 Hardwood seedlings tend to be much larger than pine seedlings.
-To give them a larger planting hole, use a larger, broader dibble or even a planting spade.
+To create a larger planting hole, use a larger, broader dibble or planting spade.

-You must prepare the site properly and use vegetation management techniques to give the seedlings the best chance for survival and growth.
-Your local Mississippi Forestry Commission county forester, consulting forester, or MSU Extension agent can provide information and guidance on what procedures to follow on your land.
+You must prepare the site properly and use vegetation management techniques to give seedlings the best chance for survival and growth.
+Your local Mississippi Forestry Commission area forester, consulting forester, or MSU Extension agent can provide information and guidance on what procedures to follow on your land.

-Currently, varietal stock is the highest level of genetic improvement available.
-But performance data over a wide variety of sites across the southern United States is very limited.
-And the cost of varietal pine is approximately four times the cost of a second-generation open-pollinated seedling.
+Currently, varietal stock is the highest level of genetic improvement available, but performance data over a wide variety of Mississippi sites is very limited.
+The cost of varietal pine is approximately four times the cost of second-generation open-pollinated seedlings.
 Understanding where varietal stock is most cost-effective is important in trying to maximize return on investment.

-It is critically important that you match hardwood species to the site conditions.
+It is critically important that hardwood species are matched to site conditions.
 Once you decide what hardwoods to use on a specific site, choose the highest level of genetic improvement you can afford.
 With hardwoods, genetic improvement varies greatly from the clonal production of eastern cottonwood to that of first-generation cherrybark oak.

 Jansson, G. and B. Li.
 2004.
 Genetic gains of full-sib families from disconnected diallels in loblolly pine.
 Silvae Genetica 53(2):60–64.